sailxjx/graceful-logger/README.md

 ```

 # ChangeLog
+## 0.3.1
+1. Add prefix to each line when messages have multi lines.

 ## 0.3.0
 1. Write message to process.stdout or process.stderr stream
 2. Use `util.format` to format object/function/array etc, as the same of `console.log`